threefoldtecharchive/tfchain_tft_bridge/tfchain_bridge/transfers.md

 Create a Stellar wallet from the key that you generated.
 Transfer the TFT from your wallet to the bridge address GCMBZY4NGEV4CQYHJ6SXMRSTLTEOR2ERNKY6NH32LYCVDCN2E5CXZJOU.
 A depositfee of 1 TFT will be taken, so make sure you send a larger amount as 1 TFT.
-The amount deposited on TF Chain will be 2X the amount sent to the bridge wallet.

 ## TF Chain to Stellar